rmsp-cw/Daily-Balance-Lullaby/README.md

 `n3 = note.Note('A2 ' , quarterLength = .75)`

-So this way we can create a relation between the transactions query results and the notes by formatting the result column, adding a 'n' before the number:
+So this way we can create a relationship between the transactions query results and the notes by formatting the result column, adding a 'n' before the number:

 ![image](https://user-images.githubusercontent.com/71954914/176133623-1f0ecc18-c06c-4e14-8a36-0ee4892875b0.png)
 ![image](https://user-images.githubusercontent.com/71954914/176141144-cb434b29-2d6f-4b95-ae08-92ab0c5c1c7e.png)

 Now we need to create a table of notes from which the code will compare the result string of the transactions query to generate a melody line.
-I´ve used Google Sheets to write a big table with 350 notes of `C major` natural scale from A2 to G6 with different duration combinations in order to have a wider range of possibilities.
+I´ve used Google Sheets to write a big table with 350 notes of `C major` natural scale from `A2` to `G6` with different duration combinations in order to have a wider range of possibilities.

 ![image](https://user-images.githubusercontent.com/71954914/176138105-110dc3b1-5818-4121-92e8-de7b6f4cf368.png)